BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 ## Step 3: Verifying a XID

 There are two ways to verify XIDs:
-* The signature can be verified against a public key.
+* The signature can be verified.
 * The provenance mark can be validated.

 A digital signature is verified against a public key.
 For a XID, that's the public signing key.
 Again, you have to dig down through the envelope to get to it: